blbadger/blbadger.github.io/index.md

  <meta name="google-site-verification" content="UtBQXaaKqY6KYEk1SldtSO5XVEy9SmoUfqJ5as0603Y" />
  </head>

-## Nonlinear trajectories and attractors
+## Nonlinear dynamics
-Dynamical systems change over time, and nonlinear means they are not additive, or in other words the sum of an ensemble is more than the parts that compose it.
-Most systems are nonlinear.
+Dynamics studies change over time.
+Nonlinear equaions are not additive, or in other words the sum of an ensemble is more than the parts that compose it.
+Most equations are nonlinear.
 Nonlinear systems are nearly all unsolveable, and though deterministic are unpredictable.

 ### [logistic map](/logistic-map.md)